Sharif-Smart-and-Secure-Edge-Cloud-Lab/edge-mlops/doc/task-specifications.md

 This component only act as a way for users to interact with the whole framework.

 ## Edge Client
 Each edge device must be capable of receiving files and trasnfering data to the `Edge Mlops Server`.
 Therefore, we need an app that can run on most devices and could handle file and data transfer through data network.
-The protocols and program itself must be defined so that it can meet the following goals:
+The protocols and program itself must be defined so that it can meet the module's functions.
+### Functions:
-+ Transfer file and data
+- [x] Transfer file and data
-+ Managing executable and making sure its alive
+- [x] Managing executable and making sure its alive
-+ Reporting model and device status
+- [x] Reporting model and device status
-+ Update model
+- [] Update model
-+ Run on any device with no excessive overhead
+- [] Run on any device with no excessive overhead